JordanMarr/JordanMarr/README.md

 ## 🎨 Fable, UI, and Frontend Ergonomics

-I enjoy building clean DSLs and ergonomic abstractions for frontend F# development:
+A collection of DSLs, bindings, and helpers focused on clean, expressive UI development:

 - **Fable.GroupingPanel** — CE for collapsible UI panels
 - **Fable.FormValidation** — form validation helpers